vancura/sdg-inspect/README.md

 1. **Load the application** by running `yarn dev` and opening the local URL (typically [http://localhost:3000](http://localhost:3000))
-2. **Upload an SDG JSONL file** using the "Upload SDG" button or by pasting content
+2. **Upload an SDG JSONL file** using the "Upload" button or use the "Example" button to load a sample file
-3. **Format the content** by clicking the "Inspect SDG" button
+3. **View and edit** the JSONL content in the editor panel on the left
-4. **View the highlighted SDG content** with color-coded user/assistant interaction pairs
+4. **View the highlighted SDG content** with color-coded user/assistant interactions in the preview panel on the right
-5. **Copy the formatted content** using the "Copy to Clipboard" button
-6. **Save the formatted content** using the "Save File" button
+5. **Navigate between views** by clicking on content in either panel, which automatically synchronizes the position in both views
-7. **Clear the editor** using the "Clear" button to start over
+6. **Clear the editor** using the red trash button to start over

 ### SDG JSONL format support